martinvichnal/ESP-IoT-Lamp/README.md

 - When the ESP has connected to your home internet it will put out a message in the serial monitor with the IP adress.
 - Copy it then paste it in your web.
 (Disclaimer! you need to be connected to the same internet as your ESP)

-*In further versions you won'y have to hard code your credentials.*
+*In further versions you won't have to hard code your credentials.*

 ### Basic Controls
 The lamp has 3 main effects: ***Rainbow***, ***Colors Fade*** and ***Custom Color***.